Queen Sonja of Norway: Personal interests

 Sonja established the Queen Sonja International Music Competition in 1988.
 It was originally for pianists, but in 1995 the competition became only for singers.
-The jury consists of diverse authoritative figures in opera and the winners receive a cash amount and prestigious engagements at Norwegian music institutions.
+The jury consists of diverse authoritative figures in opera, and the winners receive a cash award and engagements at Norwegian music institutions.

-She is a longtime avid photographer and has a keen interest in art.
-She is a printmaker, and held exhibitions with artists Kjell Nupen and Ørnulf Opdahl in 2011 and 2013.
-The Queen Sonja Nordic Art Award was established in 2011 with Tiina Kivinen from Finland being the first recipient in 2012.
-The prize will be awarded every other year.
+Sonja is a longtime photographer and has a keen interest in art.
+She is a printmaker and held exhibitions with artists Kjell Nupen and Ørnulf Opdahl in 2011 and 2013.
+The Queen Sonja Nordic Art Award was established in 2011, with Tiina Kivinen from Finland as the first recipient in 2012.

-In 2017, The Queen Sonja Art Stable was opened, a venue which will function as a scene for arts and culture.
-Together with King Harald, the queen has for decades attempted to establish a palace museum in Oslo.
+In 2017, The Queen Sonja Art Stable was opened as a venue for arts and culture.
+Together with Harald, Sonja has for decades attempted to establish a palace museum in Oslo.

-The Queen is a keen hiker, and this was marked by a sculpture unveiled for her 80th birthday as a gift from the Norwegian Trekking Association.
+Sonja is a keen hiker, and this was marked by a sculpture unveiled for her 80th birthday as a gift from the Norwegian Trekking Association.